-• Portability.
-Oracle VM VirtualBox runs on a large number of 32-bit and 64-bit host OS.
-See chapter 1.4, Supported Host Operating Systems, page 5.

-Oracle VM VirtualBox is a so-called hosted hypervisor, sometimes referred to as a type 2 hypervisor.
+- Portability.
+Oracle VM VirtualBox runs on a large number of 64-bit host operating systems.
+See chapter 1.4, Supported Host Operating Systems, page 5. - Oracle VM VirtualBox is a so-called hosted hypervisor, sometimes referred to as a type 2 hypervisor.
 Whereas a bare-metal or type 1 hypervisor would run directly on the hardware, Oracle VM VirtualBox requires an existing OS to be installed.
-It can thus run alongside existing applications on that host.

-To a very large degree, Oracle VM VirtualBox is functionally identical on all of the host platforms, and the same file and image formats are used.
+It can thus run alongside existing applications on that host. - To a very large degree, Oracle VM VirtualBox is functionally identical on all of the host platforms, and the same file and image formats are used.
 This enables you to run virtual machines created on one host on another host with a different host OS.
-For example, you can create a virtual machine on Windows and then run it under Linux.

-In addition, virtual machines can easily be imported and exported using the Open Virtualization Format (OVF), an industry standard created for this purpose.
+For example, you can create a virtual machine on Windows and then run it under Linux. - In addition, virtual machines can easily be imported and exported using the Open Virtualization Format (OVF), an industry standard created for this purpose.
 You can even import OVFs that were created with a different virtualization software.
-See chapter 1.15, Importing and Exporting Virtual Machines, page 21.

-- No hardware virtualization required.
-For many scenarios, Oracle VM VirtualBox does not require the processor features built into newer hardware like Intel VT-x or AMD-V. As opposed to many other virtualization solutions, you can therefore use Oracle VM VirtualBox even on older hardware where these features are not present.
-See chapter 10.3, Hardware vs. Software Virtualization, page 295. - Guest Additions: shared folders, seamless windows, 3D virtualization.
+See chapter 1.15, Importing and Exporting Virtual Machines, page 21. - For users of Oracle Cloud Infrastructure the functionality extends to exporting and importing virtial machines to and from the cloud.
+This simplifies development of applications and deployment to the production environment.
+See chapter 1.15.4, Exporting an Appliance to Oracle Cloud Infrastructure, page 24. - Guest Additions: shared folders, seamless windows, 3D virtualization.
 The Oracle VM VirtualBox Guest Additions are software packages which can be installed inside of supported guest systems to improve their performance and to provide additional integration and communication with the host system.
 After installing the Guest Additions, a virtual machine will support automatic adjustment of video resolutions, seamless windows, accelerated 3D graphics and more.
-See chapter 4, Guest Additions, page 64.

-In particular, Guest Additions provide for "shared folders", which let you access files from the host system from within a guest machine.
+See chapter 4, Guest Additions, page 64. - In particular, Guest Additions provide for "shared folders", which let you access files from the host system from within a guest machine.
 See chapter 4.3, Shared Folders, page 71.